Homemade Fruit and Veggie Wash

 When plain water doesn’t get your produce as clean as you’d like, try this simple, homemade veggie wash made from a blend of vinegar and water.

-Do you wash your fruits and vegetables?
-Sometimes we do, sometimes we don’t.
-Even though we aren’t always diligent about it, it is a good habit to get into.
+Do you wash your fruits and vegetables after getting them home from the store or farmer’s market?
+We do.
 While washing your vegetables isn’t a guarantee you will remove everything that could make you or your family sick, it can help.

-- Yes it will help minimize exposure to pesticides, but not totally eliminate.
+- Washing helps minimize exposure to pesticides, though it will not totally eliminate these residues.

 So, if for any reason, you can minimize the exposure to pesticides and bacteria, it most definitely should be a practice you could teach your kids.